HSBC: Specialized Ventures

-Spin-offs
+Global Reorganization

-HSBC ceased retail banking operations in Thailand and Japan in 2012, South Korea in 2013, Brazil and Maldives in 2016, Oman in 2023, and New Zealand, Mauritius and France in 2024.
+HSBC ceased retail banking operations in Thailand and Japan in 2012, South Korea in 2013, Brazil and Maldives in 2016, Oman in 2023, New Zealand, Mauritius and France in 2024, Bangladesh in 2025, and Sri Lanka in 2026.

-HSBC sold its businesses in Costa Rica, El Salvador, Honduras, Colombia, Peru, Uruguay, Paraguay and Hungary in 2012, Panama and Guatemala in 2013, Kazakhstan, Pakistan, Jordan, Libya, Cook Islands and Cayman Islands in 2014, Monaco and Lebanon in 2016, Greece in 2023, Canada, Argentina, Russia and Armenia in 2024, and Uruguay in 2025.
+HSBC sold its businesses in Zimbabwe in 2000, Costa Rica, El Salvador, Honduras, Colombia, Peru, Uruguay, Paraguay and Hungary in 2012, Panama and Guatemala in 2013, Kazakhstan, Pakistan, Jordan, Libya, Cook Islands and Cayman Islands in 2014, Monaco and Lebanon in 2016, Greece in 2023, Canada, Argentina, Russia and Armenia in 2024, and Uruguay in 2025.

-HSBC ceased banking operations in Nicaragua in 2009, Georgia in 2011, Slovakia in 2012, and Palestine in 2015.
+HSBC ceased banking operations in Azerbaijan, Guam and the Northern Mariana Islands in 2002, Iran in 2007, Nicaragua in 2009, Georgia in 2011, Slovakia in 2012, Kenya in 2014, Palestine in 2015, Brunei in 2016, and Nigeria in 2018.

 HSBC disposed of its 70.1% stake in the Dar Es Salaam Investment Bank, a bank based in Iraq, in 2013.

 HSBC Bank (Turkey) transferred its operations in the Turkish Republic of Northern Cyprus to ALBANK in 2017.

+HSBC previously had banking presence in Angola, Côte d'Ivoire, Fiji, Ghana, Morocco, Mozambique, Myanmar, Namibia, Uganda, Vanuatu, Venezuela and Zambia.

-HSBC entered Brunei in 1947 but commenced winding down its operations in April 2016 citing the bank's optimisation of its global network and reduced complexity.
-As of 2019, HSBC stopped offering Amanah (a retail banking product and service in compliance with the Islamic Shari'ah laws) in Bahrain, Bangladesh, Indonesia, Singapore and the UAE following a strategic review of its global Islamic Finance businesses, while the bank continues on offering the same Shari'ah compliant products and services in Malaysia and in Saudi Arabia.
+As of 2019, HSBC stopped offering Amanah (a retail banking product and service in compliance with the Islamic Sharia laws) in Bahrain, Bangladesh, Indonesia, Singapore and the UAE following a strategic review of its global Islamic Finance businesses, while the bank continues on offering the same Sharia compliant products and services in Malaysia and in Saudi Arabia.

-Products

-HSBC Direct

-HSBC Direct is a telephone/online direct banking operation which attracts customers through mortgages, accounts and savings.
-It was first launched in the USA in November 2005 and is based on HSBC's 'First Direct' subsidiary in Britain which was launched in the 1980s.
-The service is now also available in Taiwan, South Korea, Australia, France.
-Poland is launching business direct in September 2009.
-In the US, HSBC Direct is now part of HSBC Advance.

-HSBCnet

-HSBCnet provides access to transaction banking functionality – ranging from payments and cash management to trade services features – as well as to research and analytical content from HSBC.
-It also includes foreign exchange and money markets trading functionality.
-The system is used widely by HSBC's high-end corporate and institutional clients served variously by the bank's global banking and markets, commercial banking, and global transaction banking divisions.
-HSBCnet is also the brand under which HSBC markets its global e-commerce proposition to its corporate and institutional clients.

-HSBC Advance

-HSBC Advance is the group's product aimed at working professionals.
-The exact benefits and qualifications vary depending on country, but typically require a monthly direct deposit or maintain US$5,000 of deposit/investments or residential mortgage.
-Business owners may use commercial relationship to qualify.
-Advantages may vary depending on country, such as day-to-day banking services including but not limited to a Platinum Credit Card, Advance ATM Card, Current Account and Savings Account.
-Protection plans and Financial Planning Services.
-A HSBC Advance customer enables the customer to open accounts in another country and transfer their credit history.